cloudflare/webcm/SPECS.md

 client.set('uuid', uuidv4(), { scope: 'infinite' })
 ```

 The above will save a UUIDv4 string under a key called `uuid`, readable by this tool only.
-The Components Manager will attempt to make this key persist infintely.
+The Components Manager will know to attempt to make this key persist indefinitely.

 The third argument is an optional object with these defaults: